 DPS’ teacher compensation system, also known as ProComp 3.0, supports, incentivizes and recognizes your efforts to ensure Every Child Succeeds.
 The teacher compensation system was developed jointly by the Denver Classroom Teachers Association (DCTA) and DPS.
-For additional information, please review the New to DCTA - DPS Salary Guide, 2019-20 Salary Schedule and ProComp 3.0 FAQ and check out our updated Salary Finder.
+For additional information, please review the New to DCTA - DPS Salary Guide, 2020-21 Salary Schedule.

 Your Base Salary

 When you start working at DPS, your base pay is determined by two factors: the amount of relevant work experience you have and your education level.

 For additional information on teacher and SSP compensation, please review the pages linked below:

 - Increasing your base salary

 - Advanced Licenses/Certificates & National Board Certification

 - Professional Development Units, Advanced Degrees & University Credits